 Sa'adiah works as a freelance and community artist based in Cambridge, UK.
 Where she studied Fine art & Printmaking at the Cambridge school of art.

 For her personal practice, she explores mental well-being, focusing on trust, balance, facing fears and letting go using intuitive 'flow' art.

 Combining her interests in psychology & philosophy with her art, she uses multiple techniques such as drawing, painting & printmaking on various surfaces including on upcycled functional items to develop her practice.

-Over the past 8 years, Sa'adiah has been testing these theories in a holistic way on herself then on others during community projects, workshops, tutorials and recently over the phone with clients.
+Over the past 9 years, Sa'adiah has been testing these theories in a holistic way on herself then on others during community projects, workshops, tutorials and recently over the phone with clients.
 Both with groups & individuals of all ages & abilities.
 Join her facebook group 'Art for well-being' for online group events, videos, tips & exclusive offers!